nottrobin/maas-docs/src/en/installconfig-add-nodes.md

+---
+title:
-Title: Add Nodes
+- Add Nodes
+todo:
-TODO: Review needed
+- Review needed
-      Update/replace API references with GUI
+- Update/replace API references with GUI
-      Clarify terms: discovery, enlistment, accept, commission
+- 'Clarify terms: discovery, enlistment, accept, commission'
-      There should be a "commission" section (i.e. not bundled with "discovery") AFAIK, user 'maas' has a default home directory of /var/lib/maas This is the wrong place for node interface configuration, but until we migrate to the new structure, I can't think of a better place at the moment.
+- There should be a "commission" section (i.e. not bundled with "discovery")
+- AFAIK, user 'maas' has a default home directory of /var/lib/maas
+- This is the wrong place for node interface configuration, but until we
+- migrate to the new structure, I can't think of a better place at the
+- moment.
+---

 # Add Nodes